cruise-automation/webviz/packages/@cruise-automation/hooks/README.md

 ### `useAnimationFrame`

-A React Hook that accepts a callback function which will be called repeatedly, synchronized with the browser's repaints via [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
+A React hook that accepts a callback function which will be called repeatedly, synchronized with the browser's repaints via [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).

 ```js
 // types